 How long has Pakistan been participating in this event?

-Pakistan has been participating in the International Physics Olympiad (IPhO) for the last thirteen years, including as an observer for the first year and regularly participating since 2001.
+Pakistan has been participating in the International Physics Olympiad (IPhO) for the last sixteen years, including as an observer for the first year and regularly participating since 2001.

 What are the criteria for participation in the IPhO?